zmalatrax/starknet_security/README.md

 ### SECRET

-/!\ Currently not working on Sepolia /!\
+:warning: Currently not working on Sepolia :warning:
 _A class hash is stored to deploy the challenge, however for this challenge (5, here), it is set to the challenge factory, thus it cannot be deployed._

 _Get the challenge class hash:_